 The next step in our research will be to generalize our results to more complex geometries.
 Instead of assuming transverse symmetry, we can look at how a cylindrical superconductor behaves in a magnetic field.
 This will allow us to see the surface currents, which were not observable with just one spatial variation.
-The superconducting Meisner state is metastable.
-Superconductivity can persist above the critical magnetic field up to a superheating field.
-Time dependent solutions in multiple dimensions will allow us to study this metastable transition in greater detail.
+We also have not been able to find the correct superheating field, which requires more than one spatial variation.
+This superheating field is when the material stays in a superconducting state above the critical magnetic field.
 After looking at the cylinder we can take one step further to simulate the geometries in a resonant cavity, hopefully giving us an better understanding of how to design them.